x/Game-Development-in-Javascript-Tutorial/README.md

 var ball = new Element(117, 77, 6, 6);
 ```

-Now if we load our screen we should just see two paddles facing eachother and not much else.
+Now if we load our screen we should just see two paddles facing each other and not much else.

 ## Moving